Mahmoud-Saadeh/401-data-structures-and-algorithms/challenges/trees/Trees.md

   - run the maximum method in the [Binary Tree](src/main/java/BinaryTree.java) class
 1. breadthFirst
   - loop through every node in the tree and enqueue the node with its left and right the dequeue the root
+1. treeFizzBuzz:
+  - loop through every node in the tree and replace every number with the required value